kailash-manasarovar/statement/docs/crimes/protagonists.md

 ![Hornero 4](../content/images/hornero/horn-pic-4.jpg)

 - This is, indeed, the man who taught the class on Monday evenings that I attended.
-- However, I remember another man who looked dissimilar but seemingly I became confused about them being the same person, probably because I was on drugs, and probably because the situation was set up that way.
+- However, I remember another man who looked dissimilar but seemingly I became confused about them being the same person, probably because I was [on drugs without my knowledge](../timeline/2023/january.md#poisoning), and probably because the situation was set up with that intention.

 !!! tip "What?"
     - I know, this is crazy, but it's possible.